 With just a snorkel and a mask, you can see a sunken ship and all the amazing sea life around it.
 As a result of the anchor of a vessel accidentally being dropped on the deck of the tugboat, it sits in only 15 feet of water, which means it’s easily seen by snorkelers and divers alike.

 If you don’t have snorkel gear, no worries, you can rent gear from Calypso Trips and Tours onsite at the beach.

-For SCUBA divers, the coral drop-offs are beautiful and fairly shallow, about 60 feet, so for those who are not comfortable with deeper water (like me), so there is an abundance of amazing marine life see without having to go too deep.
+For SCUBA divers, the coral drop-offs are beautiful and relatively shallow, about 60 feet, so for those not comfortable with deeper water (like me), there is an abundance of colorful marine life to see without having to go too deep.

 While you’re at Tugboat Beach, take a short walk to what remains of Fort Beekenburg.
-Built in 1703, the ancient fort was constructed to keep the pirates and the British off the island.
+The ancient fort was constructed in 1703 to keep the pirates and the British off the island.

-Today, it’s a bit overgrown but still worth the stair climb to see the amazing view of the industrial area and some of the history of the island.
+Today, it’s a bit overgrown but still worth the stair climb to see the fantastic view of the industrial area and some of the island’s history.

 Visit An Uninhabited Island